 In fact they were riddled with anxiety and other silly things.

 But waking up to that pitter-patter is something comforting indeed and I never knew how much I liked it until experiencing it again in Vietnam.

-I stayed up late last night listening to the latest JRE with David Choe, a person I know very little about considering his storied background, and yet I feel inspired by his vigorous distaste for the same-old same-old in art and brutal honesty.
+I stayed up late listening to the latest JRE with David Choe, a person I know very little about considering his storied background, and yet I feel inspired by his vigorous distaste for the same-old same-old in art, and brutal honesty.

-I had to drag myself out of my hotel room today as they wanted to clean.
+I had to drag myself out of the hotel room today as they wanted to clean.
 I’ve been living in hotels and Airbnb’s for the past seven months now.

 It’s been an up and down ride.

 Part of me loves it and part of me hates it.